awsdocs/amazon-s3-developer-guide/doc_source/kms-using-sdks.md

 For more information about creating customer managed CMKs, see [Programming the AWS KMS API](https://docs.aws.amazon.com/kms/latest/developerguide/programming-top.html) in the *AWS Key Management Service Developer Guide*\.

 For working code examples of uploading an object, see the following topics\.
 You will need to update those code examples and provide encryption information as shown in the preceding code fragment\.
-+ For uploading an object in a single operation, see [Upload an Object Using the AWS SDK for Java](UploadObjSingleOpJava.md)\.
++ For uploading an object in a single operation, see [Upload an object Using the AWS SDK for Java](UploadObjSingleOpJava.md)\.
 + For a multipart upload, see the following topics:
   + Using high\-level multipart upload API, see [Upload a file](HLuploadFileJava.md)\.
   + If you are using the low\-level multipart upload API, see [Upload a file](llJavaUploadFile.md)\.

 ### Copy Operation<a name="kms-using-sdks-java-copy"></a>

 When copying objects, you add the same request properties \(`ServerSideEncryptionMethod` and `ServerSideEncryptionKeyManagementServiceKeyId`\) to request Amazon S3 to use an AWS KMS CMK\.
-For more information about copying objects, see [Copying Objects](CopyingObjectsExamples.md)\.
+For more information about copying objects, see [Copying objects](CopyingObjectsExamples.md)\.

 ### Presigned URLs<a name="kms-using-sdks-java-presigned-url"></a>